 GLEAN is a partnership between Recology, an employee-owned company that manages resource recovery facilities, Metro, the regional government that guides the region’s garbage and recycling systems, and crackedpots.

 Taking its inspiration from Recology San Francisco’s renowned Artist in Residence program, GLEAN’s mission is to prompt people to think about their consumption habits, inspire creative reuse and initiate larger conversations about the waste we generate.

-In February of 2016, a jury of arts and environmental professionals choose 5 new artists to participate in the program.
-The artists have had 5 months to glean materials from the Metro Central transfer station (aka, the “dump”) from which to make their art.
-Each artist was required to make eight pieces and received a stipend of $2,000.
+In February 2017, a jury of arts and environmental professionals will choose five new artists to participate in the program.
+The artists will have five months to glean materials from the Metro Central transfer station (aka the "dump") from which to make their art.

 If you would like to be added to the notification list for future Calls for Artists and Exhibition notices please sign up here: